LGuery/teamwork_monitoring/weekly_reports_and_meetings_repository/GwenaelleWain/weekly_reports.md

 #### What would you like to work on next week?

-* Lancer les analyses sur les données de captures sur les données t3
+* Lancer les analyses sur les donnÃ©es de captures sur les donnÃ©es t3
-* Commencer à travailler sur les scripts de standardisation des CPUEs
+* Commencer Ã  travailler sur les scripts de standardisation des CPUEs

-#### Where do you need help from Daniel, LoreleÃ¯ or others?
+#### Where do you need help from Daniel, LoreleÃƒÂ¯ or others?

 *